canonical/snapcraft/docs/tutorial.md

     $ snapcraft stage

-You'll note that Snapcraft skipped downloading and building golang-static-htpp again because it knew it had already done so.
+You'll note that Snapcraft skipped downloading and building `golang-static-htpp` again because it knew it had already done so.

 You'll also see Snapcraft downloading and unpacking all the Ubuntu packages into your snap.
-If you look at ./stage, you'll see a lot more files now:
+If you look at `./stage`, you'll see a lot more files now:

     $ ls stage
     bin  etc  lib  usr  var